veillette/physics-book/contents/ch8InelasticCollisionsInOneDimension.md

 **Discussion for (b)**

-Nearly all of the initial internal kinetic energy is lost in this perfectly inelastic collision. $$ \KE_{\text{int}} $$ is mostly converted to thermal energy and sound.
+Nearly all the initial internal kinetic energy is lost in this perfectly inelastic collision. $$ \KE_{\text{int}} $$ is mostly converted to thermal energy and sound.